chevah/geck/content/security-humanops.rst

 Idea: Enable this in Github settings - can use mobile device, hardware key, downloadable codes, etc.

-Enforcement: The Google organization owner/admin can see who has MFA.
+Enforcement: The Google organization owner/administrator can see who has MFA (multi-factor authentication).
 If MFA is not enabled, contact the account owner to re-enable.

 **Enable multi-factor authentication and valid back up** in other services used by SFTPPlus.